-18. In general, the data collected during a project for which the HSA is providing support, and any publications arising from said project, belongs to the grant holder.
+17. In general, the data collected during a project for which the HSA is providing support, and any publications arising from said project, belongs to the grant holder.
 The HSA may, in exceptional cases require the copyright of these data or publications, but in these cases, this will be made a condition of the award.

-The HSA reserves the right to publish the brief account of the project and any accompanying illustrations in its publications, either as submitted or after editing at the HSA's discretion, and without prior discussion with the Scholar or their supervisor.
+The HSA reserves the right to publish the Scholars report, and any accompanying illustrations, in its publications, either as submitted or after editing at the HSA's discretion, and without prior discussion with the Scholar or their supervisor.